New Role for CIOs: Creating Customer Value Beyond the IT Estate

 About this series

-This interview is part of our ongoing Digital Trailblazer series.
-Join the conversation as we talk with innovators and big thinkers on all things digital transformation.
+This interview is part of our ongoing thought leadership series on all things digital transformation.